Fusion of Visual-Inertial Odometry with LiDAR Relative Localization for Cooperative Guidance of a Micro-Scale Aerial Vehicle: Experimental verification

 To the best of the authors' knowledge, there are not yet any standard datasets containing multiple \acp{UAV} with \ac{lidar} data and heterogeneous localization methods, usable for testing such an approach, as proposed in this paper.
 Therefore, the raw data from the real-world flights performed in this work have been released online\footnote{\url{https://github.com/ctu-mrs/coop_uav_dataset}} to enable reproducibility of our results and provide data useful for developing such relative localization approaches to the research community.
+As there are no existing, openly-available algorithms utilizing the same hardware setup and alternative relative localization approaches require fundamentally different hardware on either one or both \acp{UAV}, making direct experimental comparison infeasible, the following quantitative evaluation of the proposed approach focuses mainly on the localization improvements provided by the fusion method with respect to the \ac{VIO}-only output.